Social care and support

 Free personal or nursing care

-If you are aged 65 or over, and get personal care or nursing care at home, you should get this free.
+You may be eligible for free personal care or nursing care at home.
+Free personal care or nursing care is available to all adults who are assessed by their local authority as needing this service.
 There is information on what type of help comes under these rules on the Care Information Scotland website at:

 Care Information Scotland

 Helpline: 0800 011 3200 (local rate) (every day 8.00am - 10.00pm)